ibm-cloud-docs/account/acct-getstart-tutorial.md

 {{site.data.keyword.IBM_notm}} uses the Security Assertion Markup Language 2.0 (SAML 2.0) for this identity federation.
 SAML 2.0 is a standard version for exchanging authentication data between security domains.
 It’s an XML-based protocol that uses a security token that contains assertions to pass information between the organization's IdP, and the {{site.data.keyword.IBM_notm}} Rely Party (RP), otherwise known as the Service Provider.

 For information about how to register your company for a federated ID, see the [IBMid Enterprise Federation Adoption Guide](https://ibm.ent.box.com/notes/78040808400?v=IBMid-Federation-Guide){: external}.
-An {{site.data.keyword.IBM_notm}} sponsor, such as an offering advocate or client advocate, is required when you request to register federated IDs.
+An {{site.data.keyword.IBM_notm}} sponsor, such as an product advocate or client advocate, is required when you request to register federated IDs.

 ## Set up account MFA settings